aimms/user-guide/aimms-ide/CONOPT/CONOPT.rst

 **Parallel solves**

 CONOPT 4 is thread-safe and therefore multiple nonlinear mathematical program instances can be solved in parallel using CONOPT 4 (assuming your computer has multiple processors or a multi-core processor).
-The function GMP::SolverSession::AsynchronousExecute should be used to solve multiple mathematical program instances in parallel.
+The procedure :any:`GMP::SolverSession::AsynchronousExecute` should be used to solve multiple mathematical program instances in parallel.